SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Uptime Monitoring**
 Get notified immediately if your site goes down.

+**Page Speed Monitoring**
+Keep track of how fast your site is loading.

 **Email Notifications**
 Get notified when a vulnerability is found in a plugin you have installed.
 Receive weekly summaries for all of your sites.